hhjoy/mis381n-stochastic-control-and-optimization/project4/README.md

 ![](proj4_q4.PNG)

-The optimal number of counter for a multiple queuing system with shortest queue selection is 13, lower than it was with random selection.
-The cost is show below under min(cost_all) This makes sense because it is more efficient for customers to choose the shortest queue.
+The optimal number of counters for a multiple queuing system with shortest queue selection is 13, lower than it was with random selection.
+The cost is shown below under min(cost_all) This makes sense because it is more efficient for customers to choose the shortest queue.

 ```r
 n = 5000